East Asian age reckoning: Korea

-In modern South Korea the traditional system is used alongside the international age system which is referred to as man-nai (만 나이) in which "man" (만) means "full" or "actual", and nai (나이) meaning "age".
+In modern South Korea the traditional system is used alongside the international age system which is referred to as man nai (만 나이) in which "man" (만) means 'full' or 'actual', and nai (나이) meaning 'age'.
 For example, man yeol sal means "full ten years", or "ten years old" in English.
-The Korean word dol means "years elapsed", identical to the English "years old", but is only used to refer to the first few birthdays.
+The Korean word dol means 'years elapsed', identical to the English "years old", but is only used to refer to the first few birthdays.
 Cheotdol or simply dol refers to the first Gregorian-equivalent birthday, du dol refers to the second, and so on.

-The traditional system has not been used in modern North Korea since the 1980s.
+The international system became promoted over the traditional system in North Korea possibly since around 1986.

 A Korean birthday celebration by the Lunar calendar is called eumnyeok saengil (Korean: 음력 생일; Hanja: 陰曆生日) and yangnyeok saengil (양력 생일; 陽曆生日) is the birthday by the Gregorian calendar.
 In the past, most people used the Lunar calendar (eumnyeok saengil) to tell their birthdays rather than the Gregorian calendar (yangnyeok saengil), but nowadays Koreans, especially young generations, tend to use yangnyeok saengil for telling their birth dates.

 For official government uses, documents, and legal procedures, the international system is used.
-Regulations regarding age limits on beginning school, as well as the age of consent, are all based on this system (man-nai).
+Regulations regarding age limits on beginning school, as well as the age of consent, are all based on this system (man nai).
 The age qualifier for tobacco and alcohol use is actually similar to, but distinct from the East Asian reckoning system.
 A person is allowed tobacco and alcohol if it is after January 1 of the year one turns 19 (post-birth age).
 This is the "year age", which is basically (Korean age – 1), or when a person's Korean age is 20.